VidithM/Momentum/README.md

         '2023-09-29 22:41:58',
         1
     );
-INSERT INTO `user_community` (`id`, `user_id`, `community_id`)
-VALUES
- (1, 3, 2),
- (2, 3, 1),
- (3, 2, 2),
- (4, 2, 5);

 ```

 ## Architectural design

-The Momentum project is designed as a three tier archetecture.
+The Momentum project is designed as a three tier archetecture (Although we note that the non-sql microservices have a fourth tier).
 The client contains a plain HTML/JS GUI for user interactions.
 We utilize ES6 JavaScript to allow us to separate our business logic (such as GraphQL interface code) in distinct modules.

 The server itself is a graphql server, which manages interactions with the database and performs some of the relationship logic through resolvers.
 This allows for a simpler table, as relationships don't need to be managed directly in the database.

+We use three different databases - a redis database for users, a mongodb database for communities, and a sql database for posts and comments.
+The user and community databases have restful microservices which translate from the GQL interface to the dbs.
+The sql database is hooked directly into the DB.
+We chose this design to preserve the GQL functionality and backwards compatibility.

-The database is the third part of the architecture, and is a basic single schema four table MySQL database, running in a MariaDB Docker container.
+The database is the third part of the architecture, and has a basic single schema two table MySQL database, running in a MariaDB Docker container.
 As is common with industry databases, the database itself is not accessed outside of its specific API, in this case the gql server.
+We also have a MongoDB database and a Redis database.

 The communication between the client and server is done using JSON payloads over HTTP.